 “All the data pointed to the same conclusion,” Smith said.
 “The dendrites are not passive integrators of sensory-driven input; they seem to be a computational unit as well.”

-His team plans to explore what this newly discovered dendritic role may play in brain circuitry and particularly in conditions like Timothy syndrome, in which the integration of dendritic signals may go awry.
+His team plans to explore what this newly discovered dendritic role may play in brain circuitry, particularly in conditions like Timothy syndrome, in which the integration of dendritic signals may go awry.